Key Takeaways

 biBerk

-Competitive general liability rates and a highly positive customer experience makes biBerk third overall.
+Competitive general liability rates and a highly positive customer experience make biBerk third overall.
 The fully digital platform suggests coverage options based on business inputs and binds coverage in minutes, with phone support available for those who want it.
 Post-purchase, COI delays and slow endorsement processing appear consistently across reviews.
 One policyholder reported waiting several weeks for certificates before leaving the carrier.
 Claims handling is mid-pack with no clear strength or weakness.

 Where biBerk performs best:

-• Consumer service businesses prioritizing affordability
+• Serves consumer service businesses that prioritize affordability

 Where biBerk performs less competitively:

-Learn More: biBERK Review
+Learn More: biBerk Review

 Company Image